-- First Year Students: A first year student is one who has received lesson more than 24 hours of law school grades;
+- First Year Students: A student who has received 24 hours or less of law school grades;

 - Second Year Students: A student who has between 25 and 56 (inclusive) of law school grades;

-- Third Year Students: A third year student is one who has received more than 56 hours of law school grades;
+- Third Year Students: A student who has received more than 56 hours of law school grades;

 - Law School Grades: As used herein, "law school grades" means grades counting towards credit at the School of Law.
 Failing grades do not count as "law school grades;"